RoboHubEindhoven-User/robomis/README.md

 make: * [all] Error 2
 Invoking "make -j4 -l4" failed
 ```
-Follow this instruction to resolve the error
+Follow these instructions to resolve the error

 Step 1: Navigate to your boost as_binary_operator header file for example.
 ```